 CISAS does however provide case study bulletins and a compensation summary which can be found on the case study page.
 These provide a valuable insight on how our adjudicators have decided disputes in the past and can be used by both customers and CPs to shape and realistically value claims and offers of settlement.

-CISAS cannot change an adjudicator’s decision once it has been published.
+Please note: CISAS cannot change an adjudicator’s decision once it has been published.
+The adjudicator's decision is final and not subject to review.